Velociraptors in Jurassic Park

-Velociraptor was popularized by its appearance in the Jurassic Park franchise, which features numerous individuals.
+The dromaeosaurid genus, Velociraptor, was popularized by its appearance in the Jurassic Park franchise, which features numerous individuals of the genus.
 They first appear in Michael Crichton's 1990 novel Jurassic Park, followed by a 1993 film adaptation from director Steven Spielberg, which spawned a series of films.
 Despite their name, Crichton heavily based the Velociraptors on the larger Deinonychus, and this was carried over into the films.
 The on-screen raptors were created using several production methods, including animatronics by Stan Winston and CGI by Industrial Light & Magic (ILM).

 The 2015 film Jurassic World introduces a group of named raptors who are being trained in a research program.
 Among these is an individual named Blue, who returns in the sequels Jurassic World: Fallen Kingdom (2018) and Jurassic World Dominion (2022).
 The concept of trained raptors was conceived by Spielberg, who served as executive producer on the Jurassic World films.
 Blue is among the most popular Jurassic Park/World dinosaurs and, alongside Rexy the Tyrannosaurus, has become a fan favorite in the franchise.

 Appearances

 Novels and films

 In Crichton's original novel and the film adaptation, dinosaurs have been genetically engineered by InGen for a theme park on the fictional Isla Nublar.
 The Velociraptors are portrayed as highly intelligent, problem-solving pack hunters, able to run at speeds reaching 60 miles per hour.
 They terrorize the main characters and are responsible for several deaths, including that of Ray Arnold.
 They also stalk Lex and Tim Murphy in a restaurant kitchen at the park's visitor center.
 The raptors are overseen by park warden Robert Muldoon, who is killed by them as well in the film.

 In the novel, eight raptors were bred by the park, although more are discovered to have been breeding elsewhere on the island.
 Eight were also bred in the film, although a large female raptor killed five others and became pack leader for the two remaining individuals.
 One of these raptors gets trapped in the restaurant freezer while the other two are killed by a Tyrannosaurus (known off-screen as Rexy).

 Raptors are also featured in Crichton's sequel novel The Lost World and its film adaptation The Lost World: Jurassic Park, both taking place at InGen's abandoned site on Isla Sorna.
 The raptors again terrorize and kill several characters.

 A different group of raptors are featured in the film Jurassic Park III, also set on Isla Sorna.
 In the film, paleontologist Dr. Alan Grant states that raptor intelligence was superior to that of cetaceans and primates.
+In Jurassic Park III, the velociraptors are more intellegent that they were in any other Jurassic movies.
 If not for the extinction of dinosaurs, Grant believes that raptors may have risen to become the dominant species on Earth.
 He theorizes that their intelligence came from an ability to communicate with each other, using their resonating chambers, a theory that is later proven when he encounters InGen's raptors on the island.